RivetCalcs/rivetcalcs-code/README.rst

 Program Structure
 -----------------

-**rivtlib** is an open source Python library for producing engineering calculation documents.
+**rivtcalc** is an open source Python library for producing engineering calculation documents.
 It simplifies writing, checking and sharing calculations and runs on all desktop, mobile and server platforms.
 It writes calculation documents and reports in UTF8, HTML and PDF file formats from plain text input.